-Average pricing for gasoline is one the major categories used by U.S. Labor Department’s Bureau of Labor Statistics (BLS) in calculating inflation but their volatility is also why they are excluded when the agency calculates core inflation rates.
+Pricing for gasoline is a major category used by U.S. Labor Department’s Bureau of Labor Statistics (BLS) in calculating inflation but their volatility is also why they are excluded when the agency calculates core inflation rates.

 The table below shows average annual prices of gasoline (all types) and those prices adjusted for inflation in 2020 dollars.
 It gives insights into how prices at the pump have changed over the years and how those prices compare when adjusted for inflation.